CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 };
 ```

 Save the file and the test passes.

-Now we need to specify one more thing that happens when the `create` action is dispatched: the returned restaurant from the API, including the ID that the API gives the record, is appended to the restaurant list in the state.
+Now we need to specify one more thing that happens when the `create` action is dispatched: the returned restaurant from the API is appended to the restaurant list in the state.
 To write that test, we're going to need to add a little to the setup as well:

 ```diff
  describe('createRestaurant action', () => {